hassanmahmoud334/dashboard/README.md

 # 🌟 Dashboard

 A **React + TypeScript** dashboard app built with **Vite**, **Tailwind CSS**, and **React Router**.
-This project includes authentication, user management, notes with drag & drop, analytics, and a real-time weather widget.
+This project includes authentication, user management, notes, analytics, and a real-time weather widget.

 ---